eIlaydaG/OOP_Group12/README.md

 ##  INDIVIDUAL RESPONSIBILITY
-I was responsible – Pet Management Module**.
+I was responsible – Pet Management Module.

 ### Backend / Business Logic (PetService)
 The following functionalities were implemented and tested by me: